 I’m the self-taught cook, baker, photographer and writer behind this Sydney food blog which sprung into life in October 2008.
 I was born in London and raised by Malaysian parents on the sunny shores of Oz.

 See that gorgeous mound of fluff above ?
 That’s Orfy; my boy, my best friend.
 He ‘started’ the blog with me but sadly got his wings in 2012 and inevitably left a big hole in our home.

 Here to continue his important work of trying to steal food when I’m not looking and keeping me company, is Kiki (aka princess, little lady, pumpkin, sock thief).
 She’s just a super tiny, fluffy ball of cheekiness.

 Behind the blogger, I’m just your average vegemite-happy, beach-goin’, road-trippin’, pub-rockin’, meat-pie-shovelling Aussie gal.

 Citrus and Candy is a collection of recipes, food photography and stories.
-There’s nothing I love more than discovering (and rediscovering) old recipes particular those with a bit of nostalgia thrown in.
+There’s nothing I love more than discovering, (and rediscovering), old recipes particular those with a bit of nostalgia thrown in.
 Closest to my heart is classic home cooking, comfort food and well, trashy and super indulgent desserts.
-Give me anything with chocolate, peanut butter, banana, salted caramel, apple, strawberries and coffee and you’ll have me eating out your hands.
+Give me anything with chocolate, peanut butter, banana, salted caramel and coffee and you’ll have me eating out your hands.

-If you’re solely after sugar-free, gluten-free, fat-free, carb-free, vegan, super healthy gourmet organic dandelion whatever-diet food, this is NOT the place for you.
-Sorry folks, I like my naughty stuff.
+If you’re solely after sugar-free, gluten-free, fat-free, carb-free, vegan, super healthy gourmet organic dandelion whatever-diet food, then this is NOT the place for you.
 Moderation over abstinence is the key to my happiness.
 The words ‘sugar-free’ makes me shudder.

 All recipes will usually be written in metric and weight measurements (please for the love of sugar, buy a set of kitchen scales; old school or digital.
 Totally inexpensive but invaluable and priceless when it comes to baking).
 For conversions to imperial measurements, check out these handy sites.
 Unless specified: